 Kurt Angle v.
 Chris Benoit

-Hardcore title: Crash Holly v.
-The British Bulldog
+WWF Hardcore title: Crash Holly v.
+Davey Boy Smith

 WWF tag team titles: Edge & Christian v.
 The Hardy Boyz

-WWF Title: The Rock v.
+WWF World title: The Rock v.
 HHH v.
 Shane McMahon